Sigmmma/c20/src/content/h3/tools/h3-ek/h3-standalone-build/readme.md

 * <kbd>Shift</kbd>+<kbd>Esc</kbd>: Exit Standalone
 * <kbd>Ctrl</kbd>+<kbd>M</kbd>: Disables mouse look and enables the cursor
 * <kbd>Shift</kbd>+<kbd>Return</kbd>: Clears console output
+* <kbd>Home</kbd> Opens the debug menu.
+Use the arrow keys and <kdb>enter</kdb> to select an item.
+The menu or a submenu is closed using <kdb>End</kdb>.
+Entering the number or letter on the left of an has the same effect as selecting it using the arrow keys and pressing <kdb>Enter</kdb>
+  * If you want to add items to the menu create a `bin\debug_menu_user_init.txt` file using the same syntax as `bin\\debug_menu_init.txt`.
+The two menus will be merged together.
+Don't edit the stock menu as updates will overwrite it.

 ## Encounters and AI
 * <kbd>F1</kbd>: Selects the spawned actor in the center of the game view.